 Both P4 and (tBuC)4 have been demonstrated to possess spherical aromaticity.[2],[18] As a probe for such aromatic ring currents the nucleus independent chemical shifts (NICS) have been an effective tool in previous studies.[19]
 For comparison, the NICS values were calculated on the TPSS/pcSseg-2 level of theory at the centre of the cages of P4, (tBuC)4, and 1, affording strongly negative values of −60.1, −48.2 and −50.3 ppm, respectively.

 Notably, the value for P4 compares well with a recent calculation (−61.9).[20],[21] The value for 1 (−50.3) is in between the values for P4 and (tBuC)4, which suggests large induced diatropic ring currents.
 A calculation of the magnetically induced ring currents in P4, 1, and (tBuC)4 (B3LYP/def2-TZVP) yielded 24, 19, and 16 nA T−1 (Figure 5).[22]
-This underlines the spherical aromatic nature of P4 and confirms the diamagneticity of P4.
+This underlines the spherical aromatic nature of P4 and confirms the strong diamagnetic response of P4.
 Moreover, it demonstrates that both (tBuC)4 and 1 show a significant amount of aromatic cluster currents (benzene for comparison shows a total ring current of about 12 nA T−1).
 Remarkably a significant fraction of the total current density in (tBuC)4 (roughly 50% of the diamagnetic contribution) extends over the tBu groups.
 However, at this stage no further attempts towards a more detailed analysis of this phenomenon have been ventured.